kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   2. Easier split view - I typically have the output pdf open in split view, and when editing on my small laptop screen it can get annoying having to scroll to see long lines of text.
-(Mention the rewarp extension here as a way to get nicer git diffs)
 * [Code Spell
   Checker](https://marketplace.visualstudio.com/items/?itemName=streetsidesoftware.code-spell-checker)
   (streetsidesoftware.code-spell-checker) works just as well for documents,